CodeForAfrica/BornPerfect.AFRICA/_posts/2018-02-05-my-story-living-with-the-scars.md

 ---
-layout: post
+layout: "post"
-title:  My story; Living with the scars
+title: "My story living with the scars"
-date:   2018-12-01 16:16:01 -0600
-categories: fgm-stories
+categories: fgmstories
-permalinks: stories/my-story-living-with-scars
-author: Fardosa Mahamad
+permalink: my-story-living-with-the-scars
 ---

 My story; Living with the scars